drGalapagos/SupportNightmares/Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001.md

 ## **Current status:**

-* Unsolved, the support team keeps preventing the completion of a legitimate refund process with various dark tactics and strategies.
+* Unsolved, the support team failed to process a simple legitimate refund process with various dark tactics and strategies within more than a reasonable time (84 days).

 ## **Previous statuses:**